brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 leaf-1-1>
 </pre>

-You can see that all the expected routers are present:
+You can see that all the expected nodes are present:

 <pre>
 leaf-1-1> <b>show nodes</b>